silvarthur/selenium-automation-project/README.md

 You can also execute the command above passing chrome as the option for the browser.
 To open the test execution report directly, open the file target/site/surefire-report.html.

+## Saving Test Evidences

+Whenever a test fails a screenshot is taken and saved in the src/test/screenshot folder.
+The format of the image file is .png.